michellebaker1129/accessibility-challenge/README.md

 - WAVE Chrome, Firefox, and Edge Extensionshttps://wave.webaim.org › extension

 And I studied with the best learning partners
-- Jedd's GitHub
+- Jedd's GitHub link will go here
-- Sean's GitHub
+- Sean's GitHub link will go here

 ## License

 The last section of a good README is a license.
 This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, use [https://choosealicense.com/](https://choosealicense.com/)
+If you need help choosing a license, use [https://choosealicense.com/](CHANGELOG.md)

 ---